dompatmore/gudlift-registration/README.md

     The app is powered by [JSON files](https://www.tutorialspoint.com/json/json_quick_guide.htm).
 This is to get around having a DB until we actually need one.
 The main ones are:

     * competitions.json - list of competitions
-    * clubs.json - list of clubs with relevant information
+    * clubs.json - list of clubs with relevant information.
+You can look here to see what email addresses the app will accept for login.

+5. Testing

+    You are free to use whatever testing framework you like-the main thing is that you can show what tests you are using.

+    We also like to show how well we're testing, so we there's a module called [coverage](https://coverage.readthedocs.io/en/coverage-5.1/) you should add to  your project.